 The Quad Cities Chamber has FOUR internships posted right now.
 These are all great opportunities for young talent to gain experience and build connections.
 Know someone that wants to be part of the team working to build a prosperous region where all can thrive?
 Help us spread the word!

-The Quad Cities Chamber welcomed 17 new members in the month of January.
+The Quad Cities Chamber welcomed eleven new members in the month of February.
 Take a look at the following member businesses, and welcome them as our newest Chamber members!

 Our passion at the Chamber is to create a prosperous region where all can thrive.
 We do that by focusing on four key areas of work: Business Services, Economic Development, Downtowns and Q2030.
 So last Thursday was one of those lightning-in-a-bottle type days when you can feel the momentum as our Chamber team was out in force doing important work to advance our region.

 Quad City Manufacturing Lab provides a variety of capabilities and services, including facilitating the research, development, analysis and testing of a wide variety of materials and manufacturing processes to help companies innovate.